Events

 - notification

-Subscribers of this event can accept (request->accept(true)
+Subscribers of this event can accept (request->accept(true)) or deny (request->accept(false)) this request.

 In case the request is ignored, it will be denied by default.